 The SECURE Act - Full Text

-Review the legislation in its entirety here.
 The SECURE Act was part of H.R.
-1865 (Further Consolidated Appropriations Act, 2020) and can be found beginning on page 604 (Division O).
+1865 (Further Consolidated Appropriations Act, 2020).
+The legislation's ESOP-related content begins on page 604 (Division O).